mpuening/learn-jakartaee/learn-jakartaee-jsp/README.md

 mvn liberty:stop && mvn liberty:run
 ```

-Once Liberty has started open your browser to [index.jsp](http://localhost:9080/learn-jakartaee-jsp/index.jsp)
+Once Liberty has started, open your browser to [index.jsp](http://localhost:9080/learn-jakartaee-jsp/index.jsp)

 From that page, you have a link to get a greeting.

+The `HelloServlet` manages the GET and POST, and there is also a `TimestampTag` to
+show an example custom tag.
+The views also use a `layout.tag` file to handle a simple
+page layout.

 ## Configuration